spatie/once/README.md

 ## Behind the curtains

-Let's go over [the code of the `once` function](https://github.com/spatie/once/blob/0dbfc37/src/functions.php) to learn how all the magic works.

-In short: it will execute the given callable and save the result in the static `$values` property of `Spatie\Once\Cache`.
-When we detect that `once` has already run before, we're just going to return the value stored inside the `$values` array instead of executing the callable again.
+The `once` function will execute the given callable and save the result in the  `$values` property of `Spatie\Once\Cache`.
+This class [is a singleton](https://github.com/spatie/once/blob/9decd70a76664ff451fb10f65ac360290a6a50e6/src/Cache.php#L15-L27).
+When we detect that `once` has already run before, we're just going to return the value stored inside [the `$values` weakmap](https://github.com/spatie/once/blob/9decd70a76664ff451fb10f65ac360290a6a50e6/src/Cache.php#L11) instead of executing the callable again.

 The first thing it does is calling [`debug_backtrace`](http://php.net/manual/en/function.debug-backtrace.php).
 We'll use the output to determine in which function and class `once` is called and to get access to the `object` that function is running in.
 Yeah, we're already in voodoo-land.
 The output of the `debug_backtrace` is passed to a new instance of `Backtrace`.
-That class is just a simple wrapper so we can work more easily with the backtrace.
+That class is just a simple wrapper, so we can work more easily with the backtrace.

 ```php
 $trace = debug_backtrace(